dalealleshouse/software-simplicity/README.md

 Unfortunately, this axiom is well known yet seldom fully understood.
 The goal of this piece is to cultivate complexity acumen.

+> ### Discussion Questions:
+>
+> Do you feel that you have in-depth knowledge about software complexity and how
+> to manage it?
+>
+> Where did you learn about software complexity?

 ## What is Complexity
 High Level Definition of Complexity: